 - Two bedroom, one bath - 12

 - Two bedroom, two bath - 71

-- Two bedroom, two study bath and - 4
+- Two bedroom, two bath and study - 4

 - Three bedrooms - 4 - -

 Serviced units

 - Studio - - - -

 - One bedroom - - - -

 - Two bedrooms - - - -

 - Three bedrooms - - - -

 Other - - - -

-Total number of units S 92
+Total number of units 3 92

 Access and design

-disability access and design features do the units and the village contain? (i.e. no external or internal steps or stairs) in all units Alternatively, a ramp, elevator or lift allows entry into ⊠ all □ some units Step free (hobless) shower in all units Width of doorways allow for wheelchair access in □ all □ some units Toilet is accessible in a wheelchair in □ all □ some units Other key features in the units or village that cater for people with disability or assist residents to age in place: Liveable Housing Design None Note from scheme operator: The scheme operator proposes to seek and achieve Gold standard accreditation under the Liveable Housing Australia design guidelines for all units.
+3.3 What disability access and design features do the units and the village contain?
+Part 4 - Parking for (i.e. no units units Step fr Width Toilet is Other disabil None Note from a achieve Goldenign guid p free (hobless) shower in all units of doorways allow for wheelchair access in $\square$ all $\square$ some units let is accessible in a wheelchair in $\square$ all $\square$ some units ler key features in the units or village that cater for people with ability or assist residents to age in place: Liveable Housing Design

-Part 4 - Parking for 4.1 What car parking in the village is available for residents? design guidelines for all units. or residents and visitors Some units with own garage or carport attached or adjacent to the unit Some units with own garage or carport separate from the unit Some units with own car park space adjacent to the unit Some units with own car park space separate from the unit General car parking for residents in the village Other parking e.g. caravan or boat Units with no car parking for residents No car parking for residents in the village Restrictions on resident's car parking include: Note from the scheme operator: Car parking will be made available to residents will be required to pay a licence fee of \$10,000 to the operator, which is fully refundable to the resident following termination of the car parking licence.
+4.1 What car parking in the village is available for residents? □ Some unit □ Some □ Some □ Some □ Gener □ Other □ Units v □ No car Restrictions Note from a residents by Residents with the source of the s e units with own garage or carport attached or adjacent to the units with own garage or carport separate from the unit units with own car park space adjacent to the unit units with own car park space separate from the unit eral car parking for residents in the village reparking e.g. caravan or boat with no car parking for residents ar parking for residents in the village is on resident's car parking include: In the scheme operator: Car parking will be made available to be year car parking licence between the resident and the operator, will be required to pay a licence fee of \$10,000 to the operator, ally refundable to the resident following termination of the car